Publications

 Residential Architect Saves You Money

 Builders build.
 Architects design.
 Keep these roles separate and distinct.
 Don’t blur them together.
 What comes first?
 Design.
 That means your architect is the logical first one for you to contact and he or she can help you determine how best to proceed in your best interests.
+This company highly respects Contractors in their appropriate role of Construction.
+Obtain services from those who do it best.
+And your best designer will be your Architect.
+That’s what they are trained to do.

 Seeing your architect published in various books and magazines can give you a good feeling.
-Here is someone respected enough in the world for other knowledgeable people to feature their work and opinions in publications for sale to the public across the world.
+Here is a company respected enough in the world for other knowledgeable people to feature their work and opinions in publications for sale to the public across the world.
 If your projects involves similar materials, locations and systems, knowing that you are hiring a design professional highly skilled in these matters means that you have done your homework and should have a better project.

 tags: custom, design, timber, log, country, plans